NiklasJonsson/gfx/notes.md

        This is the view projection matric for a specific light.
 It also holds a `ShadowType` enum, so that the main rendering pass can pass that info on to the fragment shader for texture lookups.
-    5. Also returns the shadow view projection matrices with a buffer handle.

 2. `light::write_lighting_data`